YH1012Intel/Automation-Regression/README.md

 # Automation-Regression

-To automate the regression in mode of hardening, mock and qual to reduce human intervention.
+This automation project streamlines regression testing in hardening, mock, and qualification modes, significantly reducing manual intervention.
+The solution leverages Excel-based test selection and automated scripting to organize, trigger, and track regression runs efficiently.